 The investment programmes offered under the hands-off and helping hand options aim to get your money ready for you to use by moving it into different investment funds the closer you get to retirement.
+To find out more about your options at retirement: such as taking your money as drawdown; cash; or an annuity, visit gov.uk/personal-pensions-your-rights/how-you-can-take-pension.

 Investment programmes are designed to finish at your selected retirement date.
-This may be a date you've set, or one set by Boston Scientific Ltd. If you decide to change your retirement date at any point in the future, it's important that you let us know, so we can adjust your investments in line with this change.
+This may be a date you've set, or one set by The BBC.
+If you decide to change your retirement date at any point in the future, it's important that you let us know, so we can adjust your investments in line with this change.
 You can do this online or by giving us a call.

-1 Hands-off

-If you don't want to decide where your money is invested, we can manage it for you.
-We'll invest your money using the My Future programme, chosen to suit most members.
+1 Hands-off If you don't want to decide where your money is invested, we can manage it for you.
+We'll invest your money using the My FutureFocus programme, chosen to suit most members.
 In the pensions industry, this is known as the 'default' option.
 You may also see it referred to as the default in some of our communications.